kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/04_Making_It_React.md

 If we structure our components to be generic and reusable, we can use them in multiple parts of our app.
 That means we prevent code duplication.

-The content of our `render` function already describes a very basic component.
+The content of our `render` function pretty much already describes a very basic component.
 If we mark that component on a UI screenshot, it would look like this:

 ![image-20190729153736304](./assets/image-20190729153736304.png)